PeterGrace/kubectl-everything/README.md

 # kubectl-get_laq
 This command will produce an Azure Log Analytics query suitable for finding container logs for a deployment or pod.

+# kubectl-get_pod_priority
+This command produces a list of pods and what priorityclass they're operating under.

 ## Prerequisites
   * You'll need a recent kubectl binary.